 Table of Contents here.

 June 16, 2022 – Birgit Brzezinski had accumulated substantial wealth during her career as an investment banker with Goldman Sachs.
 Her knowledge and skills were formidable, but her talent lay in seduction.
 She knew how to play men’s prejudices.
 She had come of age in finance when few women were welcome, much less hired.
-Birgit exploited her looks and charm ruthlessly to acquire clients, manage them, and charge them vast sums of money for use of her firm’s resources.
-Men who referred to her as a whore in the company of other men learned the hard way not to cross her.
+Birgit exploited her looks and charm ruthlessly to acquire male clients, manage them, and charge them vast sums of money for use of her firm’s resources.
 She was widely considered an asset to the firm and liked by those who remained on her good side.
 She avoided the limelight.

 Birgit had never married.
 She seemed to cycle through men at the rate of about one every two years or so for the past 30 years.
 “Men are convenient until they’re not,” she concluded.
 “The men in my personal life are essentially fungible.”